sigsep/open-unmix-pytorch/README.md

 | `--niter <int>`           | Number of EM steps for refining initial estimates in a post-processing stage. `--niter 0` skips this step altogether.
 More iterations can get better interference reduction at the price of more artifacts.                                                  | `1`          |
 | `--alpha <float>`         |In case of softmasking, this value changes the exponent to use for building ratio masks.
 A smaller value usually leads to more interference but better perceptual quality, whereas a larger value leads to less interference but an "overprocessed" sensation.                                                          | `1.0`            |

-### Colab Notebook
+### Jupyter Notebook

-We provide a jupyter notebook online to separate files.
+We provide a [notebook on google colab](https://colab.research.google.com/drive/1mijF0zGWxN-KaxTnd0q6hayAlrID5fEQ) to experiment with open-unmix and to separate files online without any installation setup.

-### Load other saved models
+### Load user models

 ```bash
 python test.py --model /path/to/model/root/directory input_file.wav